magento/devdocs/guides/v2.3/graphql/reference/paypal-get-payflow-link-token.md

 ### PayflowLinkToken

-The `PaypalExpressToken` object contains a token returned by PayPal and a set of URLs that allow the buyer to authorize payment and adjust checkout details.
+The `PayflowLinkToken` object contains a token returned by PayPal and a set of URLs that allow the buyer to authorize payment and adjust checkout details.

 Attribute |  Data Type | Description
 --- | --- | ---